July 2025 Japan megaquake prophecy: Impact

-An opinion poll conducted by Sky Perfect JSAT in June 2025 showed that 49.4% of the Japanese public had heard rumors of the prophecy.
+An opinion poll conducted by SKY Perfect JSAT in June 2025 showed that 49.4% of the Japanese public had heard rumors of the prophecy.

-The number of videos discussing the prophecy started to rise around 2023 and began spreading in the Sinophone, particularly in Hong Kong and Taiwan.
-The resulting notable decline in holiday bookings to Japan forced Greater Bay Airlines to reduce the number of flights to Sendai Airport and Tokushima Airport; Hong Kong Airlines went so far as to shut down flights to Sendai completely as of May 31.
-According to Bloomberg, bookings from Hong Kong were down 50% from their annual median, with those from late June and early July down as much as 83%.
+The number of videos discussing the prophecy started to rise around 2023 and began spreading in the Sinophone world, particularly in Hong Kong and Taiwan.
+This contributed to a decline in holiday bookings to Japan, which led Greater Bay Airlines to reduce the number of flights to Sendai Airport and Tokushima Airport.
+Hong Kong Airlines went so far as to shut down flights to Sendai completely as of May 31, 2025.
+Bookings from Hong Kong declined 50% from the previous year and by 83% for travel from late June to early July 2025.

-The rumor had become a viral phenomenon having spread to the Philippines, South Korea, Thailand, and Vietnam.
+The rumor became a viral phenomenon, spreading to the Philippines, South Korea, Thailand, and Vietnam.
 Flight ticket prices in Korea dropped below 100,000 won in June 2025.
-Posts concerning and warning of traveling to Japan were "overflowing" on social media in Thailand and Vietnam, and a cancellation wave was found in the Philippines.
-Singaporean tourists, on the other hand, were unfazed by the prophecy; the number of orders to Japan on both Trip.com and Traveloka did not decrease.
+Posts about or warning against travel to Japan were "overflowing" on social media in Thailand and Vietnam.
+Singaporean tourists, on the other hand, were unfazed by the prophecy; the number of bookings to Japan on both Trip.com and Traveloka did not decrease.

-The economic impact was such that it came to the attention of the Anglosphere in late May, with coverage from The Guardian, CNN, etc., and the Francophonie on 30 June, with coverage from Le Monde.
+The economic impact was such that it came to the attention of the Anglosphere in late May, with coverage from The Guardian, CNN, and others, and the Francophonie on June 30, with coverage from Le Monde.

 July 2025

-From June 25 to July 4, a total of 1,198 earthquakes occurred near the Tokara Islands in far southwest Japan.
+From June 25 to July 4, an earthquake swarm occurred near the Tokara Islands in far southwest Japan.
 The largest of these, on July 4, was at the lower end of 6 on the Japan Meteorological Agency seismic intensity scale (JMA scale).
 This earthquake swarm was the most intense in the region since 1995.
-31 residents requested evacuation to Mainland Japan following several earthquakes of 5+ on the JMA scale, i.e. approximately VII on the Mercalli scale (Note: A strange roaring from the sea before the earthquakes has been reported, and the quakes and been strong and constant enough to substantially interrupt sleep.)
-This series of earthquakes were eventually connected to the rumors of disasters in July.
+Thirty-one residents requested evacuation to mainland Japan following several earthquakes of 5+ on the JMA scale (approximately VII on the Mercalli scale (Note: A strange roaring from the sea before the earthquakes has been reported, and the quakes had been strong and constant enough to substantially interrupt sleep.)).
+The earthquakes drew further attention to the rumors of disasters in July.

-On July 5, 2025, when the prophecy didn't come true, the entry "Nothing happened in Japan" (日本无事发生) became the first trend on Sina Weibo.
+On July 5, 2025, when the prophecy did not come true, the entry "Nothing happened in Japan" (日本无事发生) became the top trend on Sina Weibo.

-A large earthquake did happen, however, but much later in the month, on July 30, and from a different location; tsunami waves associated with the 2025 Kamchatka earthquake off the Eastern coast of Russia impacted the region of Hokkaido at 10:40 am JST.
-The event sparked some renewed interest in the manga, although Tatsuki herself had previously advised "Don't be overly swayed by my dreams."
+A large megathrust earthquake did affect Japan on July 30, at a different location.
+Tsunami waves from the Mw 8.8 2025 Kamchatka earthquake off the eastern coast of Russia impacted Hokkaido at 10:40 JST.
+The event sparked some renewed interest in the manga, although Tatsuki herself had previously advised "Don't be overly swayed by my dreams".